 The lychee seed contains saponin, which is a toxic glycoside the plant produces as a means of protection against invading insects.
 Saponins are known for their ability to lather in water.
 Lychee can be used to make soaps and detergents.
 The toxin level of saponin in lychees varies depending upon where they are produced.

-Unripe lychee, which is green in color, contains specific amino acid which has a severe effect on blood glucose levels.
+Unripe lychee, which is green in color, contains specific amino acids that severely affect blood glucose levels.
 This was the case when in the summer of 2014 in Bihar, India many children succumbed to death after eating a lot of unripe lychees.

-As we often do, we think if something is good for us, it must be good for our dogs, too.
+As we often do, we think if something is good for us, it must also be good for our dogs.

 Risks associated with dogs eating lychee